-Health savings accounts are like personal savings accounts, but the money in them can only be used for health care expenses.
+Health savings accounts (HSAs) are like personal savings accounts, but the money in them is used to pay for health care expenses.
 You — not your employer or insurance company — own and control the money in your health savings account.
-The money you deposit is not taxed, and you can invest it in stocks, bonds and mutual funds.
-To be eligible to open a health savings account, you must have a special type of health insurance called a high-deductible plan.
-Sometimes referred to as "catastrophic coverage," high-deductible plans act like a safety net if you need extensive medical care.
+The money you deposit into the account is not taxed.
+To be eligible to open an HSA, you must have a special type of health insurance called a high-deductible plan.

 Why were health savings accounts created?

-Health savings accounts were established in 2003 as part of a larger trend known as consumer-directed or consumer-driven health care.
-Health savings accounts have been promoted by companies and the government as a way to help control health care costs.
-The theory is that consumers will spend their health care dollars more wisely if they're spending their own money.
-In addition, doctors and other health care providers will have an incentive to lower their rates because they're competing for consumers' business.
+HSAs and high-deductible health plans were created as a way to help control health care costs.
+The idea is that people will spend their health care dollars more wisely if they're using their own money.
+In addition, doctors and other health care providers will have an incentive to lower their rates because they're competing for business.

 Is a health savings account right for me?

 Like any health care option, HSAs have advantages and disadvantages.
 As you weigh your options, think about your budget and what health care you're likely to need in the next year.

 If you're generally healthy and want to save for future health care expenses, an HSA may be an attractive choice.
 Or if you're near retirement, an HSA may make sense because the money in the HSA can be used to offset costs of medical care after retirement.
 On the other hand, if you think you might need expensive medical care in the next year and would find it hard to meet a high deductible, an HSA might not be your best option.